Cameron Art Museum invites proposals for original lantern designs.

 Q. May I use battery operated lighting?

 A. No. The light source for all lanterns is electric.
 Accepted entries will receive complete light source with information on how to pickup or receive lighting package.
-1) The light is a 3 watt LED bulb (equal to a 25 watt incandescent) with a 200 lumens brightness and a deco candelabra base.
-2) The socket and electric cording equal 55" in length.
+1) 5w 360 degree illumination (comparable to 50 watt incandescent bulb, 2700K color) used with ceramic socket lamp holder 2) The socket and electric cording equal 6' in length.
 Bulb alone measures 4" and 1 3/8" diameter.
 See photos below.